 The guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.

-It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve Kraków Travel and Tourist Guide please send it to me.
+It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve Kraków Travel Guide please send it to me.

 You will find the full range of accommodation in Kraków from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 There are also many hostels for those on a lower budget.